Passwordless Authentication Is the Way of the Future4 min read

 - A better user experience: Since there’s no more password juggling on the user’s part, they can log in with a single interaction with the device they’re using.
 Biometric scanners such as fingerprint scanners and facial recognition technologies are perfect for this.
 If those are unavailable, users can click a link in an email, and they’re in without even touching the keyboard.
 Or in the case of SMS, which is hugely popular, they simply type out a one-time password, or if they’re on mobile, just tap the link.

 Although SMS costs an arm and a leg, there’s a cheaper, faster, and more secure way of doing it.
-VerifyKit enables businesses to send verification codes through WhatsApp and Telegram, reducing verification costs by 80% compared to traditional SMS.
+VerifyKit enables businesses to send verification codes through WhatsApp, reducing verification costs compared to traditional SMS.
 Not only that, using these widely-used messaging platforms adds to your UX efforts, resulting in a smoother, easier, and overall, a lot more enjoyable experience for your users.
-Be sure to check out what VerifyKit has to offer today and start verifying your users for free.
+Be sure to check out what VerifyKit has to offer today and start verifying your users.